Adventures on the Lido

 Adventures on the Lido (Abenteuer am Lido) is a 1933 Austrian musical comedy film directed by Richard Oswald and starring Alfred Piccaver, S.Z.
 Sakall and Nora Gregor.
+It was shot at the Sievering Studios in Vienna and on location around Venice.
+The film's sets were designed by the art director Artur Berger.
 Because Oswald was a Jew, both this and another film of his were denied permission to be shown in Nazi Germany.